Witiko/doctoral-thesis/defense.md

 In my thesis, I first describe the math information retrieval and information retrieval in general, including different kinds of token embeddings, semantic matching techniques, learning-to-rank techniques, and voting algorithms.
 Next, I describe past competitions of math-aware search engines and the search engines that achieved state-of-the-art accuracy in the competitions.

 Then, in the following two chapters, I describe the methods and the results of my research on representations that enable fast and accurate math-aware search.
 Here, I also answer all of my research questions.
 In the final chapter before the conclusion, I draw from the work of my undergraduate and graduate students to I showcase some tangible qualitative benefits of interpretability.

-Finally, I conclude by summarizing my results and outlining venues for future work.
+I conclude by summarizing my results and outlining venues for future work.

 * * *

-- First, I describe the *background* of information retrieval and math information retrieval.
+- I describe the *background* of information retrieval and math information retrieval.
-- Next, I describe the math information retrieval *competitions* and *state-of-the-art* systems.
+- I describe the math information retrieval *competitions* and *state-of-the-art* systems.
-- In the following two chapters, I answer my research questions about *accuracy* and *speed*.
+- In following two chapters, I answer my research questions about *accuracy* and *speed*.
 - In the final chapter before the conclusion, I show tangible benefits of *interpretability*.
 - In the *conclusion*, I summarize my results and outline venues for *future work*.